ImStian/PeopleAtGym/README.md

 # PeopleAtGym
-WIP project utilizing a simple webscraper to obtain realtime data from a people-counter on fitnesspoint.no.
+Script utilizing a simple webscraper to obtain realtime data from a people-counter on fitnesspoint.no.